nais/doc/docs/security/auth/azure-ad/sidecar.md

 # Azure AD sidecar

+The Azure AD sidecar is a reverse proxy that provides functionality to perform Azure AD login and logout for end-users.

 !!! warning "Availability"

     The sidecar is only available in the [Google Cloud Platform](../../../clusters/gcp.md) clusters.

-## Description

-The sidecar is a reverse proxy that provides functionality to perform Azure AD login and logout for end-users.

-!!! info "Prerequisites"
-    - If you're unfamiliar with Azure AD, review the [core concepts](README.md#concepts).
-    - Ensure that you define at least one [ingress](../../../nais-application/application.md#ingresses) for your application.
-    - Ensure that you configure [user access](configuration.md#users) for your application. **Users are not granted access by default**.

 ## Spec